BrightcoveLearning/play-2019-techathon/docs/player.md

 ## Usage

 [React Player Loader][react-player-loader] provides a React component that will load a Brightcove Player for a specific account.
-At least the `accountId` and `onSuccess` callback must be provided as props.
+Minimally, the `accountId` and `onSuccess` callback must be provided as props.
 For example:

 ```js
 import document from 'global/document';